nhchien93/student-teacher-abnormaly-detection/README.md

 # student-teacher-abnormaly-detection
 Implement Teacher-Student network for abnormaly detection.
+We used simple model architect for high accuracy.

 ## How to use